Brian Stock (footballer): Doncaster Rovers

 He then signed for Doncaster on 3 January 2007 for £150,000.

 Stock played a vital role in Doncaster's 2007–08 promotion season with assured performances in midfield.
 He filled in as captain for Doncaster in the final two months of the season due to a foot injury to usual skipper Adam Lockwood.
 Stock captained the side in their Play-Off Final victory over Leeds United at Wembley, and scored the first goal from the penalty spot against Southend in the semi-finals of that Play-Off campaign.
 Stock is also known for possessing a deadly long range shot and is also a composed penalty taker.

 In the wake of promotion to the Championship, Stock extended his contract with Doncaster keeping him at the club until 2011.

 On 14 May, it was reported that Wolves had enquired about Stock's availability for a reported £2.5 million.
 However it was proved that there was no truth in the enquiry.

 Burnley

-On 11 August 2012, after long term speculation, Stock joined Burnley on a 2-year deal, joining up with former teammate Eddie Howe.
+On 11 August 2012, Stock joined Burnley on a two-year deal for an undisclosed fee, joining up with former teammate Eddie Howe, following the club's pursuit of Stock over the summer.
 In both his seasons at Burnley, first under Howe and, then later, under Sean Dyche he was a first-team squad player but not a regular.
-He left Burnley at the end of his contract following the 2013–14 season and signed for Havant and Waterlooville in September 2014.
+He was released by Burnley at the end of his contract in summer 2014, following Burnley's promotion to the Premier League.

+Havant & Waterlooville

+He signed for Havant & Waterlooville in September 2014.
+He turned down a coaching role at AFC Bournemouth in summer 2018 to continue his playing career with Havant & Waterlooville, but in December 2018 announced that he was to retire in January 2019 to take up this offer.